isomerpages/govtech-stp/_travellers-from-indonesia/00c-rgl-faq.md

 There are currently two entry points under the RGL. <u>First</u>, travellers can depart from Changi International Airport by plane, and arrive in Soekarno-Hatta International Airport. <u>Second</u>, travellers can depart from Tanah Merah Ferry Terminal by ferry, and arrive in Batam Center Ferry Terminal.

 RGL travellers are allowed to travel to other provinces in Indonesia after arriving in Jakarta and Batam.
 RGL travellers that are travelling to other provinces must also fulfil Indonesia’s requirements for domestic travel.

-These include submitting details of domestic travel to Indonesia’s e-HAC application, and having a health certificate indicating that the travellers are COVID-19 free.
+For travel via domestic flights, requirements include submitting details of domestic travel to Indonesia’s e-HAC application, and having a health certificate indicating that the travellers are COVID-19 free.
 The negative result of the PCR test taken by the RGL travellers prior to departure for Indonesia can be used as the health certificate.
 Please note that the health certificate is only valid for 14 days since the date of issuance, for the RGL travellers to make domestic travel.
 If RGL travellers intend to travel domestically in Indonesia after 14 days, they are required to renew their health certificate, by undergoing a new PCR/rapid test at designated healthcare facilities.

-For more information on Indonesia’s requirements for domestic travel, please contact the Indonesian Embassy in Singapore (point-of-contact listed at [Annex B](#annexb).
+For more information on Indonesia’s requirements for domestic travel, please contact the Indonesian Embassy in Singapore (point-of-contact listed at [Annex B](#annexb) ).

 #### 6. Who can I contact for more information on the arrangements in Indonesia, e.g., accommodation and transport?